carblue/acos5/README.md

    The binding covers that by private/public declarations or no declarations for such functions, thus technically OpenSC is supported since it's version 0.15.0, but practically for building a driver since 0.17.0 (a workaround for building a driver for 0.15.0/0.16.0 is to either patch OpenSC code's export and rebuild it or add missing functions to the driver code Yourself (file missing_exports.rs; IIRC the missing one is _sc_match_atr and everything about AES)
    The soname of libopensc depends on versions, thus all build.rs will link to libopensc.so/dll/dylib, which may have to be created as a symbolic link first.
-   **It's highly recommended to consult the repo
+   **It's highly recommended to consult that repo and test it's operational readiness, see next 3.**

 3. The user should identify the OpenSC binary version installed on the system (e.g. run opensc-tool -i) and verify, that the installed version matches one that the binding does support